lt-asset/resym/process_data/readme.md

 - `train_var`: Contains training data for **VarDecoder**.
 - `train_field`: Contains training data for **FieldDecoder**.

+Note that they are not necessarily all for training.
+They are the data format we used for the models.
+One can choose to use them as training or testing data.

 ### Example Output for VarDecoder

 ```json